hms-dbmi/dseqr/README.md

 ## Setup the server

-The basic setup is going to by a docker container running ShinyProxy which will orchestrate starting docker containers running the app.
+The basic setup is going to be a docker container running ShinyProxy which will orchestrate starting docker containers running the app.

 ssh into your instance and follow instructions to [install docker](https://docs.docker.com/install/).
 Use [these instructions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker) for Amazon Linux 2 AMI.
 You likely also want to [configure](https://docs.docker.com/install/linux/linux-postinstall/#configure-docker-to-start-on-boot) docker to start on boot.

-Next, create a docker network that ShinyProxy will use to communicate with the Shiny containers and build the ShinyProxy image by following these [instructions](https://github.com/hms-dbmi/drugseqr.sp).
+Next, create a docker network that ShinyProxy will use to communicate with the Shiny containers and build the ShinyProxy image.
+To do so, follow these [instructions](https://github.com/hms-dbmi/drugseqr.sp).

 The `drugseqr` app won't work yet.
-To get it working, download the `drugseqr` image, load it, and initialize an empty `drugseqr` app:
+To get it working, download the `drugseqr` image, load it, and initialize the example app:

 ```bash
 # retrieve pre-built drugseqr docker image